Posted on May 30th, 2018

 Hire a pro, even if you plan to do most of the cleaning yourself

 Let’s face it: Unless you happen to be a professional cleaner yourself, you’re probably going to have a hard time creating a truly professional cleaning job.
 Some of the factors mentioned above—our tendency to automatically overlook familiar blemishes and filter out familiar smells—can make it all but impossible to clean our homes to meet the exacting standards of a stranger.
-Not only will a professional cleaner be able to catch anything you’ve missed, he or she will have access to professional equipment (like high-powered carpet and floor cleaning machines) that’s guaranteed to blast out odors and deep stains.
+Not only will a professional cleaner be able to catch anything you’ve missed, but they will also have access to professional equipment (like high-powered carpet and floor cleaning machines) that’s guaranteed to blast out odors and deep stains.

 Remember: Moving is stressful enough without adding the task of trying to make your home look “like new” again all on your own.
 Do your best to get your home ready for sale—this will save you both time and money when working with a professional—but don’t go it alone.
 Following all of the advice above and hiring the right cleaner to assist you will let you move on with complete peace of mind.